notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 ### Salient hypocrisy tracker
 Gaps in public perception of where Trump is spending his time vs. what people think he should prioritize, e.g. [[MorningConsult25trumpPrioMismatch|MorningConsult25: Imposing tariffs is the biggest mismatch]].
 Also fuse with issue importance, media coverage, etc., for finding promising attack vectors, and demographic factors indicating if the gaps occur in the population of voters that need persuading.
+# Signs of Hope
+- [[Cohn25econRiskRepubs|Cohn25: A risk like no other for Rs]] : Trump seen bad on econ, small 2024 wind, likely D mid-term wins
-# Success Stories: Recent Authoritarian Takedowns
+## Success Stories: Recent Authoritarian Takedowns
 - Poland
 	- [[Gora23polandEndRightWing|Gora23: Elections in Poland Bring the End of Right-wing Populist Rule - Brexit Institute]]
 	- [[Watmough23populistEndPoland|Watmough23: Eight Years of Populist Rule in Poland Comes to an End - ECPS]]